 What is the best church sound system?
 Honestly, this matter is no one-size-fits-all.
 The best sound system for your church is the one that fits the way you conduct your church services.

 When choosing equipment for your church’s sound system, here are the things you should consider:

 The shape of the church

 Your church structure is crucial to the sound system.
-The way you set up your sound system should lead the sound away from the church walls and ceilings and towards the congregation.
+The way you set up your church sound system should lead the sound away from the church walls and ceilings and towards the congregation.

 The room acoustics depend on the size and shape of your church.
-So you must plan your sound system after studying the dimensions and overall structure of your church and the rooms where you will conduct your religious services.
+So you must plan your church sound system after studying the dimensions and overall structure of your church and the rooms where you will conduct your religious services.